-Liquid Biopsy: Testing performed on a blood sample to identify cancer cells from a tumor in the blood or for DNA from tumor cells that are circulating in an individual's blood.
-Liquid Biopsy may be used for early detection of cancer or to help identify effective treatments or to monitor for return of cancer (National Cancer Institute [NCI]).
+Liquid Biopsy: Testing performed on a sample of bodily fluid to identify cancer cells from a tumor or pieces of DNA, RNA or other molecules that have been released from tumor cells and are circulating in an individual's body fluids.
+Liquid Biopsy may be used for early detection of cancer, to help identify effective treatments or to monitor for return of cancer (NCI, Liquid Biopsy, 2023).
+Testing performed on a blood sample to identify cancer cells from a tumor in the blood or for DNA from tumor cells that are circulating in an individual's blood.
+Liquid Biopsy may be used for early detection of cancer or to help identify effective treatments or to monitor for return of cancer [National Cancer Institute (NCI)].

-Low-Risk Prostate Cancer: Clinical/pathological features must include all of the following: PSA less than 10, Gleason score ≤3 + 3, no more than 3 biopsy cores positive with no more than 50% cancer in each core and palpable disease (T1-T2a) (NCCN Prostate Cancer, v1.2023).
+Low-Risk Prostate Cancer: Clinical/pathological features must include all of the following, but cancer does not qualify for very low-risk: PSA is less than 10, Gleason score ≤ 3 + 3Grade Group 1, no more than 3 biopsy cores positive with no more than 50% cancer in each core and palpable disease (T1-T2a) disease (NCCN Prostate Cancer, v12.2023).